Three-loop contributions to $b\to s\gamma$ associated with the current-current operators

 The remainder of this paper is organized as follows: In Section 2 we present the theoretical framework and a few conventions.
 In Section 3 we present the methodology of solving differential equations using the program \texttt{AMFlow}, as well as checks we have done using the program \texttt{DiffExp}.
 In Section 4, we present numerical results for $z \doteq m_c^2/m_b^2=0$ and at 23 points between $z=1/1000$ and $z=1/5$.
-We also provide the result as an asymptotic expansion around $z=0$ (which contains non-negative integer and half-integer powers of $z$ and non-negative integer powers of $\log(z)$).
-For this formula we get perfect agreement with the results in \cite{Fael:2023}.
-However, as this expansion breaks down in the physical $z-$range for some diagrams in the ``$b$-leg'' class, we also provide a Taylor expansion for this class around the value $z=1/10$ (which is a typical physical value for $z$).
+We also provide the result as an asymptotic expansion around $z=0$ (which contains non-negative integer and half-integer powers of $z$ as well as non-negative integer powers of $\log(z)$).
+As it turns out that this expansion breaks down in the physical $z-$range for some ``$b$-leg'' diagrams, we also provide a Taylor expansion for this class around the value $z=1/10$ (which is a typical physical value for $z$).
 We illustrate with a plot that the transition between the two mentioned formulas is very smooth.
-In Section 5 we summarize our work and give a short outlook.
-The results for different classes of diagrams are submitted in electronic form together with the paper, as described in the appendix.
+We note that the authors of \cite{Fael:2023} also worked out several expansions; they explicitly gave the result for the asymptotic expansion around $z=0$, which is in perfect agreement with our formula.
+In Section 5 we summarize our work.
+The results for different classes of diagrams are submitted in electronic form together with the paper, as described in the Appendix.